malminhas/trains/README.md

   -V --version            Show version.

 Examples
-1. trains from TWY to PAD:
+1. trains from RDG to PAD:
-trains.js TWY PAD
+trains.js RDG PAD
 ```
 Here's the same invocation as above for trains from London Paddington to Reading:
 ```